-IV.B.1.f).(2) (^{Core)} Residents must learn to advocate for patients within the health care system to achieve the patient's and the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals. ^(Core) IV.C.
-Cur riculum Organization and Resident Experiences IV.C.1.
-The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) Assignment of rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, and meaningful assessment with constructive feedback. ^(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows the residents to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement. ^(Core) inadequate con within the hosp team-based car d Intent: In some specialties, frequent rotational transitions, tinuity of faculty member supervision, and dispersed patient locations ital have adversely affected optimal resident education and effective e.
-The need for patient care continuity varies from specialty to y clinical situation, and may be addressed by the individual Review IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder. ^(Core)
+IV.C.
+Curriculum Organization and Resident Experiences

+IV.C.1.
+The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
+(Core) IV.C.1.a) Assignment of rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback, or as otherwise specified in the specialty-specific Program Requirements.
+(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+(Core) inadequate within the he team-based and Intent: In some specialties, frequent rotational transitions, continuity of faculty member supervision, and dispersed patient locations ospital have adversely affected optimal resident education and effective care.
+The need for patient care continuity varies from specialty to d by clinical situation, and may be addressed by the individual Review IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder.
+(Core) IV.C.2.a) The program must have a written policy and an educational program regarding substance use disorders as related to physician well-being that specifically addresses the needs of anesthesiology.
+(Core) IV.C.3.
+Twelve months of the resident's educational program must provide broad education in fundamental clinical skills of medicine relevant to the practice of anesthesiology.
+(Core) IV.C.3.a) Fundamental clinical skills of medicine education completed as part of an anesthesiology residency need not be contiguous, but must be completed before starting the final year of the program.
+(Core) IV.C.3.b) At least six months of fundamental clinical skills of medicine education must include experience in caring for inpatients in family medicine, internal medicine, neurology, obstetrics and gynecology, pediatrics, surgery or any of the surgical specialties, or any combination of these.
+(Core) IV.C.3.c) The program director must maintain oversight of resident education in fundamental clinical skills of medicine.
+(Core)